Automorphisms of the procongruence pants complex: Proof of Theorem

-\begin{proof}The fact that $\hPG(S)$ is characteristic in $\hPG^{\pm}(S)$ follows from the fact that $\hPG(S)$ is the only torsion free index $2$ subgroup of $\hPG^{\pm}(S)$.
-For $n(S)\geq 5$, the other assertions are immediate consequences of Lemma~\ref{mpowers} and Lemma~\ref{charcriterion}.
-For $n(S)=4$, we just observe that $\hPG(S)$ is the maximal normal free subgroup contained in all the groups in the statement of the proposition. \end{proof}
+\begin{proof}For $n(S)=4$, we only need to observe that $\hPG(S)$ is the maximal normal free profinite subgroup contained in all the groups in the statement of the proposition.
+For $n(S)\geq 5$, the statement that $\hPG(S)$ (resp.\ $\hPG^\pm(S)$) is a characteristic subgroup of $\hG(S)$ (resp.\ $\hG^\pm(S)$) follows from Lemma~\ref{mpowers} and Lemma~\ref{charcriterion}.